Q. Where is the Financial Aid office?

 Q. How do I get my books with financial aid?

-A: BridgeValley has an online bookstore, MBS Direct, which students may utilize for book purchases and rentals.
+A: BridgeValley has an online bookstore which students may utilize for book purchases and rentals.
 Students may choose to pay with a credit/debit card, check, money order, or financial aid.

-Q. How do I use the financial aid option at MBS Direct?
+Q. How do I use the financial aid option at Barnes & Noble?

-A: Financial Aid through MBS Direct is available to students who have enough financial aid or third-party funds (such as Rehabilitation, WIA, TAA, and Veteran’s) accepted to cover tuition charges, fees and the cost of textbooks.
+A: Financial Aid through Barnes & Noble is available to students who have enough financial aid or third-party funds (such as Rehabilitation, WIA, TAA, and Veteran’s) accepted to cover tuition charges, fees and the cost of textbooks.

 Students who miss the paperwork deadline may not have the Financial Aid option available to purchase their textbooks.
 In these cases another method of payment should be arranged.

 Students will be notified via their school email when financial aid is available for use to purchase textbooks.
-The email will come from MBS Direct and will give you your Voucher ID that you will use along with your Student ID number to access your extra financial aid funds.
+You will use your school email address to create an account and your Student ID number to access your extra financial aid funds.

 Q. What is Proof of Attendance and how does it affect me?